 Our air filtration specialists can help you implement the optimal number of units and placement for your facility.

-Our Pure Breeze air purifier is a commercial grade HEPA filtration system that’s made in the USA.
-It’s extremely quiet at 50dB, easy to use, and easy to maintenance.
+Our Pure Breeze air purifier is a commercial grade HEPA filtration system that’s assembled in the USA.
+It’s extremely quiet at 56 dBA (quieter than a normal conversation), easy to use, and easy to maintenance.

 For more information, contact us or visit our the Pure Breeze product page here.